-Points in Course: Best 3 out of 4 exams
+Points in Course: Best 3 out of 4 exams 750

-Dest 5 out of 4 extins 150

 Homework Problems 150

 Team Projects and Class Participation 100

 Total 1000

 Extra Credit Quizzes ?

 Course Grading: Individual exams, quizzes, and homework problem sets will not have letter grades assigned; however, the following course grading scale will provide you some idea of your performance as the course progresses.
 The grading scale may be lowered at the end of the course, but will not be raised.
 Thus, you can monitor your progress during the course.
+More info on UF Grading Policies are available at https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx.